IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

 # Creating a stand-alone OpenSearch instance for document ingestion
 Next, learn to enable a client to ingest their own documentation into the Retrieval Augmented Generation (RAG) used by {{offering.name}}.
 The first step is to deploy a dedicated [OpenSearch](https://opensearch.org/) instance.
-The dedicated search instance will be referred to as bring-your-own-search (BYOS).
+The dedicated search instance is referred to as bring-your-own-search (BYOS).

 Earlier, you provisioned three IBM Technology Zone (ITZ) environments.
 One of which was a single-node Red Hat OpenShift (SNO) cluster.
 If you have not reserved this environment, or it is not in the **Ready** state, return to the
 [IBM Technology Zone environment](../TechZoneEnvironment.md) section to complete the reservation.